JTourteau/gitlab-extracter/README.md

     	-i|--input                      : Input JSON file.
 If not specified, JSON is read from stdin.
     	-o|--output                     : Output CSV file.
 If not specified, CSV is printed on stdout.
     	-s|--csv-separator              : The character separator to be used in the CSV output file.
 If not specified, ';' is used.
+    	-S|--silent                     : Script will not output anything except CSV.
     	--no-header                     : Do not print CSV header.
     	--filter                        : Keep results matching filter.
     	--filter-out                    : Remove results matching filter.